readablesystems/sto/BENCHMARKS.md

 Microbenchmarks
 ---------------
     $ make concurrent
-    $ mv concurrent microbenchmarks/concurrent-1M
-Now make sure the microbenchmark you wish to run is not commented out in `microbenchmarks/run_benchmarks.py`, then run
+Now make sure the microbenchmark you wish to run is not commented out in `microbenchmarks/run_benchmarks.py` and `microbenchmarks/get_data.py`, then run

     $ python microbenchmarks/run_benchmarks.py 5
+And either use the data in `experiment_data.json` directly or run:

     $ python microbenchmarks/get_data.py 5
-and the raw json data for the benchmark will be in `microbenchmarks/processed_MICROBENCHMARK_NAME.json`.
+to output a csv.